 - You are not a homeowner

-- You have less that E£50 income per month after you have paid your household bills
+- You have less than £50 income per month after you have paid your household bills

 - You don't have any assets worth more than £1000

-- You have not had a DRO in the last six years
+- You haven't had a DRO in the last six years

-- You are not going through bankruptcy, individual volountary arrangement (IVA) or other form of formal insolvency
+- You are not going through bankruptcy, individual voluntary arrangement (IVA) or other form of formal insolvency

 - You are unable to repay your debts